Pylons/pyramid/docs/narr/views.rst

 A view configuration might also be performed by virtue of :term:`route configuration`.
-View configuration via route configuration is performed by using the :meth:`pyramid.configuration.Configurator.add_route` method to create a route with a ``view`` argument.
+View configuration via route configuration is performed by using the :meth:`pyramid.config.Configurator.add_route` method to create a route with a ``view`` argument.

 .. note:: ZCML users can use :ref:`route_directive` to perform the same task.